mingeechoi/p8105_hw2_mlc2287/template--1-.md

     ## [1] 2465

-After including a new variable “Trash Wheel Type”, Mr. Trash Wheel has 547 observations of 15 variables (547x15) and Professor Trash Wheel has 94 observations of 14 variables (94x14).
-Mr. Trash Wheel and Professor Trash Wheel have all the same variables except Professor Trash Wheel does not have the variable “sport balls”.
-After combining them together, I get 641 observations of 15 variables (641x15).
+After including a new variable “Trash Wheel Type”, “Mr. Trash Wheel” has 547 observations of 15 variables (547x15) and “Professor Trash Wheel” has 94 observations of 14 variables (94x14).
+“Mr. Trash Wheel” and “Professor Trash Wheel” have all the same variables except “Professor Trash Wheel” does not have the variable “sport balls”.
+After combining them together by a full join, I get 641 observations of 15 variables (641x15).

 \*The combined mean of weight(tons)=3